BogdanCatalin-Iacob/Bogdan-portfolio/README.md

     -   #### Typography

     -   #### Imagery
-        - Icons used for skills display are taken from [Devicon](https://devicon.dev)
+        - Icons used for skills display and social are taken from [Devicon](https://devicon.dev)
+        - Icons used in other parts of the website are taken from [Font Awesome](https://fontawesome.com)

     -   #### Wireframes